AhmedZena/Grand-Caffe/README.md

 ## Flow Chart of Grand Coffee
 ![Flowchart of Grand Coffee System](assets/docs/flow-chart.jpg)

+## Sequence diagram
-## sequence diagram illustrating a simple guide for users on how to navigate and use your website:
+illustrating a simple guide for users on how to navigate and use your website:
 ![use case](assets/docs/use-case.jpg)

-### Key Features on landing page
+### Key Features on the Home page
 - **Ads Slider:** Displays current promotions and ads.
 - **Coffee Selections:** Dedicated sections for various coffee products, including 'Coffee to Go' and 'Hot Chocolate'.
 - **Customer Reviews:** Section for displaying customer feedback.